MaestroOfAutomation/nhk-weather-parser/README.md

 The workflow will:
 - Check out the code
-- Build the Docker image using Docker Compose
+- Build the Docker image
 - Create a config.json file from your GitHub variable
+- Stop and remove any existing container
-- Deploy the application using Docker Compose
+- Deploy the application using Docker

 You can copy the `example.config.json` file to `config.json` and fill in your actual values before creating the GitHub variable.